pretix/pretix-docs/docs/tutorial/products.md

 For example, tell them to only admit the attendee to the event if they can provide a valid student ID or member ID during check-in.
 Click the :btn:Save: button.

-We will now create a speaker ticket that can only be bought with a voucher.
+We will now create a speaker ticket that is free, but requires manual approval before purchase.
 Navigate to [Your event] → "Products" → "Products".
 Click the :btn:Clone: button next to the standard ticket in order to clone it.
 Name the new ticket "Speaker ticket", provide a translation, and change the "default price" to 0 euros.
-Leave the other options on this page unchanged and click the :btn:Save: button.
+Leave the other options on this page unchanged and click the :btn:Save and continue with more settings: button.
-Switch to the "availability" tab and check the box next to "This product can only be bought using a voucher".
+Check the box next to "Buying this product requires approval".
-Click the :btn:Save: button and return to [Your event] → "Products" → "Products".
+This means that every order that arrives in your shop and includes this ticket will first enter an "approval" state.
-In the product overview, a tag symbol will appear next to the speaker ticket.
+You will have to manually review and approve every order that includes this ticket in order to confirm that it has been ordered by one of your invited speakers.
-If you hover your mouse over it, it says "Can only be bought using a voucher".
+Click the :btn:Save: button.

 We will now create a sticker product with multiple variations to reflect different colors: purple, black, and glitter.
 Navigate to [Your event] → "Products" → "Products".